Treats hot flashes and vaginal problems that are symptoms of menopause.

 - The tablet should be used only in your vagina.
 Do not swallow the tablet.

 - Each vaginal tablet comes packaged inside an applicator.
 Do not take the tablet out of the applicator.
-If the tablet comes out of the applicator before you put it in your vagina, do not use the tablet or applicator.
-Use a new applicator that still has the tablet inside it.
+If the tablet comes out of the applicator when you open it but has not fallen out of the package, carefully put it back into the applicator for insertion.
+If the tablet falls out of the applicator when you try to insert it, throw it away and use a new applicator that still has the tablet inside it.

-- Take the applicator out of the plastic wrap before using it.
+- Take the applicator out of the plastic wrap before you use it.

-- Use the applicator only one time and then throw it away.
+- Use the applicator only 1 time and then throw it away.
 Use a new applicator for each dose.

 How to Store and Dispose of This Medicine